serrif/website/main/docs/introduction.md

 Our <a class="usa-external_link" href="../github/">GitHub</a> organization is used for development for all of our projects, including this website.

 ## Discord
-Our online <a class="usa-external_link" href="https://discordapp.com">Discord</a> server is an extension of our community where anyone can talk to each other in real time.
-This service is great for sharing content, and quick support.
-Anyone can [join](/discord/), and it's linked to in the navigation bar.
+Our online <a class="usa-external_link" href="https://discordapp.com">Discord</a> server is an extension of our community where anyone can talk in real time.
+This service is great for sharing content, and for quick support.
+Anyone can [join](/discord/).

 ### Channels
 We have text and voice channels for everyone in the community to use.
 We separate a few discussion streams into separate channels to keep conversations more organized.